convissor/ubuntu_laptop_installation/readme.md

 ==========================

 * [Obtain the "alternate" installer](http://releases.ubuntu.com/12.04/)
-* Put a USB stick in your existing computer.
+* Put a USB stick in your existing computer
 * As a user with sudo powers:  System | Administration | Startup Disk Creator
+* Unmount the USB drive and remove it

 Disable UEFI